Although it’s true, there are many treks you can choose in your stay in Cusco. Each has a special charm, but there are things to consider.

-Depending on the trek you choose, you should keep in mind that most of them require that you get acclimatized 2 or 3 days before the trek, you’ll need it more if you come from a low altitude area.
+Depending on the trek you choose, you should keep in mind that most of them require that you get acclimatized 2 or 3 days before the trek, you’ll need it more if you come from a low-altitude area.
 For example, if you are going to take the Salkantay Trek 5 Days, you will need a total of seven days.

-In case you want to make the Classic Inca Trail to Machu Picchu, you need to book your trip with 3 or 4 months in advance.
+In case you want to make the Classic Inca Trail to Machu Picchu, you need to book your trip 3 or 4 months in advance.
 There are only 500 spaces available.

 Each trek has its own characteristics.
-There are some treks that represents a great challenge on the physical level and a greater degree of difficulty such as the snowy mountain of Salkantay.
+There are some treks that represent a great challenge on the physical level and a greater degree of difficulty such as the snowy mountain of Salkantay.
 However, the Lares trek will allow you to be more in touch with the local people, with their way of living and with their ancestral customs.

-On the other hand, the trek along the Inca Trail is more traveled and it offers less moments of true tranquility (If that’s what you are looking for) since is the favorite for most people who seek to enter to the citadel of Machu Picchu by the Intipunku or Door of the Sun.
+On the other hand, the trek along the Inca Trail is more traveled and it offers fewer moments of true tranquility (If that’s what you are looking for) since is the favorite for most people who seek to enter the citadel of Machu Picchu by the Intipunku or Door of the Sun.